Cirkit Designer Logo

 • Pull-Up Resistors: Ensure proper pull-up resistors are present on the SDA and SCL lines.
 Typically, 4.7kΩ resistors are used.

-• Channel Selection: Only one channel can be active at a time.
-Sending a control byte to the TCA9548 determines which channel is active.
+• Channel Isolation: Only one channel can be active at a time.
+Ensure the correct channel is selected before communicating with a device.

-• Voltage Compatibility: Ensure that the voltage levels of the master and downstream devices are compatible with the TCA9548.
+• Voltage Compatibility: Ensure the voltage levels of the I2C bus and the TCA9548 are compatible with the connected devices.

 Example Code for Arduino UNO

-Below is an example of how to use the TCA9548 with an Arduino UNO to communicate with a device on channel 0:
+Below is an example of how to use the TCA9548 with an Arduino UNO to select a channel and communicate with a device.

 #include <Wire.h> // Include the Wire library for I2C communication